switcherapi/switcher-gitops/README.md

 - Manages Switchers with GitOps workflow (repository as a source of truth)
 - Repository synchronization allows integrated tools such as Switcher API Management and Switcher Slack App to work in sync
-- Flexible settings allow to define the best workflow for your organization
+- Flexible settings allow you to define the best workflow for your organization
-- Orquestrates accounts per Domain environments allowing seemless integration with any branching strategy
+- Orchestrates accounts per Domain environments allowing seamless integration with any branching strategy

+# Getting Started

+## Using Swither API Cloud

+Switcher GitOps is available as a cloud-hosted service.
+You can sign up for a free account at [Switcher API Cloud](https://cloud.switcherapi.com).

+1. Create and Configure a new Domain
+2. Select the Domain and click on the Menu toolbar
+3. Under Integrations, select Switcher GitOps
+4. Follow the instructions to set up the repository

+## Self-hosted: Deploying to Kubernetes

+### Requirements
+- Kubernetes cluster
+- Helm 3
+- Switcher API & Switcher Management
+- Git Token (read/write access) for the repository

+Find detailed instructions on how to deploy Switcher GitOps to Kubernetes [here](https://github.com/switcherapi/helm-charts).

-# Deploying locally
+## Development: Deploying locally

-## Requirements
+### Requirements
 - Docker & docker-compose
 - Switcher API & Switcher Management
 - Git Token (read/write access) for the repository